A parametric study of the pipeline hammer phenomenon in plastic Bingham slurry flows using the finite element method: Results

 \subsection{Simulation of a copper slurry}

-In this section we will apply the above system of equations to analyze the evolution of a hydraulic transient in a copper-water mixture pipeline system.
-This mixture is a homogeneous fluid, that is, a fluid whose solid concentration and velocity distribution can be considered practically uniform across the pipe diameter \cite{abulnaga2021, wasp1977}.
-This case is very important to the mining industry, especially in countries where mineral transport occurs through pipelines.
+In this section we will analyze the evolution of a hydraulic transient in a copper-water mixture pipeline system.

 Table \ref{tab:t1} shows the physical and mechanical properties for the slurry flow considered in this study, Table \ref{tab:t2} the mixture density and bulk modulus and the expected theoretical values for the shockwave speed estimated according to the relations given by Eq.\ref{eqA} - Eq.\ref{eqC} for increasing values of $C_{V}$.
-Table \ref{tab:t3} display the pipeline properties.
+We conduct our simulations using $C_V = 30 \%$.
+Table \ref{tab:t3} display the pipeline properties. \fg{The slurry physical properties lead to $\He = 1.02 \cdot 10^6$ \cite{abulnaga2021, alejo2009} and $u_c =$ 1.34 m$\cdot$s$^{-1}$, then $\Rey_c = 15,390$.
+For this numerical example the arbitrary value $U_{o} =$ 2.72 m/s was selected as the initial flow velocity.
+This choice ensures that the initial flow Reynolds number is $\Rey = 31,257 > \Rey_c = 15,390$, placing the system in the turbulent fully-suspended regime.}

 Although in the range $C_{V}>30\%$ the mixture can still display a non-Newtonian behavior, a Bingham-like rheology will not be necessarily expected \cite{abulnaga2021}.
 For higher concentrations, an hyper-concentrated flow regime can be reached that is characterized by a different rheological law (see \textit{e.g.} \cite{julien1991}).
 In the same context, in the range $C_{V}<1\%$ a Newtonian-like regime is expected for the mixture, which can be addressed with usual methods \cite{wylie1978fluid, chaudhry2014}.